sauravatgithub-web/Compiler/README.md

   - `makeFirsts` and `makeFollow` function are used to build FIRST and FOLLOW for each non terminal.
   - `create_parse_table` function builds up the parse table.
   - `LL1_Parser` function is the main parser function which utilizes stack to verify tokens.
+- **LR(0) Parser**<br/>
+This is a kind of bottom-up parser and utilizes 0 lookahead to parse.
+An automation is required to decide actions to be taken at any stage of parsing.
+However, these kind of parsers are victims of Shift-Reduce and Reduce-Reduce conflicts.
+Here, in the implementation, we have ignored this.
+The parsing fails if we can perform neither shift nor reduce at any stage.
+  - `createLR0Automation` function is used for building the automation.
+  - `LR0_Parser` function is the main parser function which utilizes stack to verify tokens.
+- **SLR(1) Parser**<br/>
+This is a king of bottom-up parser and utilizes FOLLOW lookahead to parse.
+Almost similar to LR(0) variant.
+There are pitfalls, howerver, not all grammars can be resolved.
+Here, in the implementation, we have ignored this.
+The parsing fails if we can perform neither shift nor reduce at any stage.
+  - `createLR0Automation` function is used for building the automation.
+  - `SLR1_Parser` function is the main parser function which utilizes stack to verify tokens.

 The work flow diagram in this stage looks as below :-
 ```mermaid